 What permits are actually required?
 There’s two: City (or County) Permits and Fire Permits.
 Some cities automatically include the Fire Permits in their permitting process.

-Most cities require permits of storage racks that are over 5’ 9” high.
+Most cities require permits of industrial storage racks that are over 5’ 9” high.

 Product stored above 12’ is considered High Pile Storage.
 (Note: 12’ is the most common cutoff, though the exact height can vary by jurisdiction.)
 High Pile Storage permits requires more involvement from the Fire Marshal who will assess the flammability of the product being stored, and the adequacy of the fire sprinkler system.